 Records are kept on each child.
-They are stored in the following systems:
+They are stored in either, or both, of two systems.

-- 1. Paper information is stored in individual pupil files i.e. Monitoring Files (where a concern has been shared but the pupil is not yet placed on the SEND List) and SEND Files (when pupils are placed on the SEND List at SEND Support).
-The pupil files (paper) are stored in the SENDCo's office which is locked to ensure files are safe and secure. - 2.
-Information is also stored electronically on the Bromcom computer system in school which holds information about individual pupils.
+- 1. Paper information is stored in individual pupil files i.e. Monitoring Files (where a concern has been shared but the pupil is not yet placed on the SEND List) and SEND Files (when pupils are placed on the SEND List at SEN Support).
+The pupil files (paper) are stored in the SEND Co-ordinators office which is locked to ensure files are safe and secure. - 2.
+Information is also stored electronically on the SIM's computer system in school which holds information about individual pupils.
 Once a child's individual need is identified it is recorded on the school's SEND List which is updated termly.
-A master copy is stored in the SENDCo's Office and is also on the school's Bromcom system. - 3.
-Electronic information is kept up to date on Cpoms which is a secure reporting system.
-Electronic copies of paperwork as well as meeting notes, conversations and observations are kept as a chronology.
+A master copy is stored in the SEND Coordinator's Office and is also on the school's SIM's system.

 Information and correspondence from outside agencies will also be stored in the above files.
-General Learning Support and Intervention records are maintained by Class Teachers and SENDCo.
+General Learning Support and Intervention records are maintained by Class Teachers and SEND Co-ordinator.
 These records record pupil progress, intervention and support.
-The SENDCo monitor's this process and liaises closely with the senior management team and class teachers.
-ISPs are written each term.
+The SEND Co-ordinator monitor's this process and liaises closely with the senior management team and class teachers.
+ILPs are written each term.
 Review of progress and new targets are shared with parents.